Your Step-by-step guide to planning cremation arrangements

 What is the average cost of a funeral service in Tucson?

-According to Funeralocity (2022), the average cost for an adult funeral in Tucson is $6,693.
+According to Funeralocity, the average cost for an adult funeral in Tucson is $6,693.
 This is based on the most commonly selected items for a traditional funeral, including a casket and vault.
 However, it does not include cemetery costs.

-A grave space, a grave marker, and opening/closing the grave can easily cost another $1,500 to $2,500.
-Therefore, a typical traditional funeral and burial cost is likely at least $8,500
+A grave space, a grave marker, and opening/closing the grave can easily cost an additional $1,500 to $2,500.
+Therefore, a traditional funeral and burial costs at least $8,500.

-How much does a cremation cost in Tucson?
+How much does a cremation cost in Tucson, AZ?

-Cremation cost is often more difficult to quote as it is dependent on the type of cremation service you opt for.
+Cremation costs are often more difficult to quote, as they depend on the type of cremation service you opt for.
 Whether you opt for a cremation with a traditional service or a direct cremation without a service.

 Cremation is a cheaper alternative to a traditional funeral.
 However, a cremation with a memorial service will still cost upwards of $4,000, with an average cost of $5,254 in the Tucson Metropolitan area.

-The cost of a simple cremation can, however, still vary between different funeral service providers in the Tucson area.
-It is likely to cost closer to $1,000 to $2,000, with most funeral providers, with an average cost of $1,279 (Funeralocity 2022).
+The cost of a simple cremation does vary among funeral service providers in the Tucson area.
+It is likely to cost between $1,200 and $2,000, with most affordable funeral providers charging an average of $1,500 (Funeralocity).

-It is always a good idea to check what is included in a low-cost direct cremation package to ensure there are no hidden fees.
-Sometimes, what can appear low-cost can have additional fees added to the full package price.
+It is always a good idea to review the contents of a low-cost direct cremation package to ensure there are no hidden fees.
+Sometimes, what appears to be below cost may include additional fees in the final package price.

-Extra charges that can be incurred on a budget direct cremation are fees for if a residential collection is required if the deceased weighs over 300 pounds and if a pacemaker needs to be removed prior to cremation.
+Extra charges that can be incurred with a budget direct cremation include fees for a residential collection if required, for the deceased weighing over 300 pounds, and the removal of a pacemaker before cremation.

 Each state has its own legislation that governs funeral and cremation practices.
-A crematory has to abide by certain practice standards in disposing of human remains by cremation.
+A crematory must adhere to specific practice standards when disposing of human remains through cremation.

-In Arizona, a cremation can only be performed once a ‘Cremation Authorization Form’ has been signed by the legal next of kin and the coroner has issued the cremation permit.
+In Arizona, a cremation can be performed only after a ‘Cremation Authorization Form’ is signed by the legal next of kin and the coroner issues the cremation permit.

 How do I apply for a Death Certificate in Arizona?

-The funeral director will generally file for the death certificate for you and will ask how many copies you require.
+The funeral director will generally file for the death certificate on your behalf and will ask how many copies you require.
 You can also obtain copies of death certificates from the Office of Vital Records (OVR), online or by mail, and they can be found at:

 Health Department,